 This expansion has also opened doors with major partners from across the Rockwell ecosystem, such as Kimberly Clark.
 STAX has recently become a member of Barry-Wehmiller group, which offers even greater potential for growth.

-I think using iTrak has been the best result of STAX’s cooperation with Rockwell,” says Josef.
-“Using the strengths from the both sides, STAX has set new technological standards in the industry using Rockwell’s iTrack system.
+I think using iTRAK has been the best result of STAX’s cooperation with Rockwell,” says Josef.
+“Using the strengths from the both sides, STAX has set new technological standards in the industry using Rockwell’s iTRAK system.